Risk Factors Dashboard

 Inclusion, Diversity & Equity

 At Dow, inclusion, diversity and equity (“ID&E”) is a business imperative evidenced by inclusion serving as a core pillar of the Company's ambition statement.
 A strategic and intentional focus on ID&E not only enhances the employee experience and satisfaction, but it also supports innovation, customer experience and understanding of the communities the Company serves.
-In 2022, Dow advanced to #15 in the DiversityInc Top 50 Companies for Diversity and for the second year in a row was named to the Fortune 100 Best Companies to Work For® list.
+In 2023, Dow advanced to #7 in the DiversityInc Top 50 Companies for Diversity and for the third year in a row was named to the Fortune 100 Best Companies to Work For® list.
 These are significant accomplishments that represent only two of the many awards the Company received related to its efforts in ID&E.

 Dow's strategic ID&E efforts are directed by its Chief Inclusion Officer and Office of Inclusion, which supports implementation throughout Dow’s businesses, functions and regions.
 Three Inclusion Councils drive the ID&E strategy from the top of the Company down and across the enterprise:

-•The President’s Inclusion Council defines and supports Dow's ID&E strategy from the top.
+The President’s Inclusion Council defines and supports Dow's ID&E strategy from the top.

-•A Senior Leaders’ Inclusion Council influences change through senior and mid-level business, geographic and functional leaders.
+A Senior Leaders’ Inclusion Council influences change through senior and mid-level business, geographic and functional leaders.

-•A Joint Inclusion Council collaborates to drive maximum employee engagement through Employee Resource Group (“ERG”) leadership.
+A Joint Inclusion Council collaborates to drive maximum employee engagement through Employee Resource Group (“ERG”) leadership.

 Dow’s 10 ERGs are representative of the Company’s diverse workforce and help foster an inclusive workplace.
 Dow’s ERGs are organized around historically underrepresented groups including women, people of color, LGBTQ+ individuals, people with disabilities and veterans, as well as groups both for professionals who are new to the Company and those who are 50 years or older.
 Senior leaders serve as executive sponsors for each ERG.
 In addition, Dow has a Paid Time Off Policy which provides employees time off to volunteer and engage in ERG activities.
-In 2022, 57 percent of Dow’s workforce and 98 percent of Dow people leaders participated in at least one ERG.
+In 2023, 61 percent of Dow’s workforce and 98 percent of Dow people leaders participated in at least one ERG.

 Inclusion and diversity metrics, including ERG participation, global representation of women and U.S. ethnic minority representation in the United States, are published internally on a quarterly basis, are embedded in the same scorecard where Dow’s financial and safety results are measured and are directly connected to leaders’ annual performance and compensation.
 This data is reviewed regularly by management and with the Compensation and Leadership Development Committee of the Board.